Facts / Sources Section for

 Charles' favorite spots since we have seen

-it from every angle and in every season.
+it from every angle and

 It is one of my favorites too.